The City of Tukwila is creating a special place in the heart of a neighborhood. We call this place Tukwila Village.

 Recent Project History

-On June 6, 2011 the City Council selected Tukwila Village Development Associates, LLC (also known as the Senior Housing Assistance Group or “SHAG”) as the master developer and authorized the Mayor to enter into negotiations.
+On June 6, 2011 the City Council selected Tukwila Village Development Associates, LLC (related to the Senior Housing Assistance Group or “SHAG”) as the master developer and authorized the Mayor to begin negotiations.
 SHAG shares ownership and operations for over thirty multi-family housing developments in the Puget Sound.
-Their properties serve people of all ages with a strong emphasis on affordable senior housing.
+Their properties mainly provide affordable senior housing.
 Also in June 2011, the City, King County Library System (KCLS), and developer began tri-party negotiations for KCLS to construct a branch library on a portion of the site.

 Throughout 2011 and early 2012 the parties developed a conceptual site plan for the general location of the buildings and parking and continued negotiations.
-On November 17, 2011 the City hosted a community meeting to gather input on what type of activities and events the community would like to hold on the plaza or in the indoor commons.
+On November 17, 2011 the City hosted a community meeting to gather input on what type of activities and events the community would like to hold in the community room or on the plaza.
 The draft deal terms with the developer and library were discussed at the City Council meeting on December 19, 2011.
 In June 2012 the Board of the KCLS Foundation voted to undertake a fundraising program to increase the size of the future Tukwila Library to be 10,000 square feet.
 The key deal terms between the City and KCLS were approved by the City Council on June 25, 2012.
 On October 22, 2012 the City Council approved the main agreement with Tukwila Village Development Associates (a Disposition and Development Agreement).
 The DDA was signed on October 30th.
 On November 28, 2012 the City and Developer hosted a community meeting to discuss the conceptual plans for the plaza and commons.
 On December 10, 2012 the City Council approved a Development Agreement (DA) for the project which was signed on December 21, 2012.

 KCLA purchased its parcel of land from the City in May 2015.
 Soon after, KCLS selected Edifice Construction as the contractor and began construction.
-The library expects to open in January 2017.
+The library expects to open on April 29, 2017.

-In May 2015 the developer started grading the site and installing utilities and underground foundation infrastructure for Building B. In 2015 and 2016 the City completed consolidating the lots into developable sizes.
-In July 2016 the developer began construction on Buildings C and D. The developer expects to start foundation work on Building E in August 2016.
+In May 2015 the developer started grading the site and installing utilities and underground foundation infrastructure for Buildings A, B and C. In 2015 and 2016 the City completed consolidating the lots into developable sizes.
+In 2016 the developer began grading and installing utilities and foundations infrastructure for Buildings D and E. The developer started construction on Buildings C and D in July 2016.
+The developer expects to complete Building C in fall 2017, Building D in early 2018, Building E in summer 2018 and Buildings A and B in 2019.

 For more information contact Economic Development Administrator Derek Speck.